-In 2022, The League testified in support of the DISCLOSE Act of 2021 in the Senate Rules and Administration Committee's hearing on the bill.
+In 2022, the League testified in support of the DISCLOSE Act of 2021 in the Senate Rules and Administration Committee's hearing on the bill.
 LWVUS has supported the DISCLOSE Act for more than a decade, as it has been introduced in the Senate in every Congress since the 111th Congress in 2010.
-Supporting this bill aligns with League priorities to increase transparency in election spending and resist foreign influence in federal elections.
+Supporting this bill continues to align with League priorities to increase transparency in election spending and resist foreign influence in federal elections.